In the run-up to Christmas, there are lots of employers recruiting in Wales. Start your search for a new job here!

-How has the Job Market Changed?
+How has the job market changed?

 Some key facts:

-The top 5 job titles advertised were:
+The top job titles advertised in Wales during August 2021 were:

-Source: EMSI, 2020
+Source: EMSI, 2021

 Job vacancies will change over time, so check back regularly.

-Other retail job sites:
+Other retail job sites

 Construction companies also use Recruitment Agencies to advertise seasonal work